ddvk/remarkable2-framebuffer/README.md

 [see this proposal](https://github.com/ddvk/remarkable2-framebuffer/issues/4)

-The summary is:

-The current way we are interacting with the framebuffer requires modifying a binary - we figure it is better to isolate that into one process and the rest of the programs can use simple IPC to communicate with that process.
-Then as we learn more about the FB, we can fix the server without having to fix each client.

-In addition, using a server/client API will potentially make new features possible that were not doable on the rM1, since it will enforce that apps have some sort of coordination between them.

 * should I distribute apps that use the LD_PRELOAD method of drawing to the framebuffer?

 no, probably not. let's figure out a design that doesn't require every app to